 I needed guidance about how to move forward.

 After trying lots of options, I began to focus on what worked.
 I wrote down what made me feel stronger both mentally and physically.

-So, I wrote myself 2 prescriptions:
+That's when I wrote myself 2 prescriptions:

-Get Back Into Nature
+Get Back To Nature

 Make Life An Adventure

 I decided I wasn't just going to survive each day, I was gonna thrive doing things that I loved.

 Think Outside Survivorship Program has given me an enjoyable life and brought me to my current health.